huberfl/WunderWay/delivering-projects/tools-jira-configuration.md

 4. Select either *Default Issue Type Scheme*
 5. Click the button *Associate*

+### Configure the Permission Scheme
+Please ensure that you make only use of the *Default Permission Scheme*.
+Atlassian has changed the default to be the *Default Software Scheme*, which has different permission settings - and allows any logged in user to browser any project.

+You need to be Jira or project administrator to change your project's Type Screen Scheme association:

+1. Open the configuration page of your Jira project by clicking on the gear wheel on the left side-bar
+2. Select *Permissions* on the left side-bar
+3. Click the button *Actions* in the main window and select *Use a different scheme*
+4. Select either *Default Permission Scheme*
+5. Click the button *Associate*

 ### <a name="team-assign"></a>Assign a team to your project

 1. Open the configuration page of your Jira project by clicking on the gear wheel on the left side-bar